Insulating a Victorian terrace in London: a practical guide

 This is one of the most misunderstood issues.
 When the wall fabric is damp, the insulation value collapses because water conducts heat roughly twenty-two times faster than air.
 It is the same effect as wearing a wet jacket.
 You feel much colder because the soaked fabric cannot trap warm air.

-A successful retrofit keeps the fabric dry, reduces unintended air movement and improves ventilation in a controlled way.
+In most Victorian terraces, the most successful upgrades focus on keeping the fabric dry, reducing unintended air movement and introducing ventilation in a controlled way.
 Insulation is important, but it is only effective when the house can breathe.

 Three principles for insulating a Victorian terrace well